A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

 - Analogue Productions CBNJ 81595 SA (2009): SACD/CD hybrid disc, CD layer, by Kevin Gray + Steve Hoffman.
 Both engineers have publicly stated their "minimal mastering" philosophy (Steve Hoffman, Tape Op interview), and this disc is also presumed to be a transfer close to "minimal active sound shaping"

-(1) is a plain transfer from the early CD era, (2) is a CD remaster by RVG himself, and (3) is a transfer from the recording master with active sound shaping kept to a minimum — the three differ in character.
+(1) is a plain transfer from the early CD era, (2) is a CD remaster by RVG himself, and (3) is a transfer from the recording master with active sound shaping kept to a minimum.
+The three differ in character.

 Loudness and dynamics